FAQ: Overpayment returns and waivers

 The Treasury Offset Program (TOP) is used to collect delinquent debts owed to Federal agencies and states in accordance with Federal law.
 Federal payments, such as Federal Tax Refunds, are used in whole or in part to offset delinquent debts that qualify for collection by offset.
 If a claimant’s IRS refund was offset, the funds were used to pay the delinquent, outstanding debt that was incurred from the overpayment of Unemployment benefits.
 Collection of debt in this manner is only done after all other attempts have failed.

-If you have an outstanding overpayment balance, it may be subject to submission to the Treasury Offset Program (TOP) of the Internal Revenue Service (IRS).
+If you have an outstanding overpayment balance, it may be subject to submission to the Treasury Offset Program (TOP) with the Internal Revenue Service (IRS).
 Only delinquent debts are submitted to the IRS for collection of available tax refunds.
 Monthly statements are sent by the New Jersey Department of Labor and Workforce Development (NJLWD) advising of the debt owed and warning that NJLWD will submit your debt to the IRS for offset of your future Federal Income Tax refund(s).
 Additional interest, penalties, and other charges may be assessed on the balance you currently owe.

 The TOP offset process is defined under 26 USC 6402(f) and Title 31CFR 285.8.
 The IRS is not required to send you further notice of the TOP offset program when reducing your refund to pay off your debt balance.